© 2024 Texas Public Radio

 In the arts, an age is usually known by a great artist—Rembrandt, for example.
 Sometimes there are artists used as bookends to mark an age.
 In classical music, the English have Henry Purcell, and in the 1950s, Benjamin Britten was hailed as the greatest English composer since Purcell.
 That’s quite a compliment, encompassing three centuries.

 The French have a similar arrangement with Jean-Phillipe Rameau stretching to Claude Debussy, into the 20th century.
-Both men were keyboardists and fond for writing short character pieces.
+Both men were keyboardists and fond of writing short character pieces.
 Rameau had three careers; as a harmony theorist, he published his “Treatise on Harmony” in 1722.
 Then came his famed “Pieces de Clavecin,” followed by two more collections.
 Finally, at a time when most composers rested on their laurels, Rameau turned to opera, and that is what he is best remembered for today.

 Claude Debussy was his own man.
 At 18 he won the Prix de Rome, and was soon bored at the Villa Medici.
 German music like Beethoven didn't move him either.
 He studied a concerto of Chopin at the conservatoire and was more drawn to ancient music rather than the romantic blockbusters of the time.
 His two books of preludes are given titles that inspire the pianist and listener alike.